Goran Trenchovski

 Goran Trenchovski (also spelled as Trenčovski; Горан Тренчовски, b.
 April 24, 1970 in Strumica) is a Macedonian-born director, writer, artistic leader, founder, lecturer, humanist.
-He is the current head of AsterFest, and lives in Great Britain.
+He is the current head of AsterFest, and lives in Great Britain and in Macedonia.

 Biography

 Born on Good Friday.
 As a child he has published poems and has loved reading and collecting comic books.
 As a young adult he began making photographs.

 Trenchovski graduated from the Academy of Arts in Novi Sad with an emphasis in film and theatre directing, in the class of acclaimed prof. Boro Drašković.
 After decay of SFRJ he became the youngest director on the Balkans known for directing projects on a range of subjects.
 He directed numerous film and TV projects in different genres as well as stage performances with a number of plays by both classical and modern auteurs.
 Among the short film subjects he has directed Beggars and Placards, Krecho and Play and Save.
 His second TV fiction movie, Ghoul Quest acquaints the audience with the fate of an authentic assortment of heroes torn from Balkan iconography, picturesquely sculptured and psychologically represented with all their good and bad sides.
 He also directed middle-length film projects Slander, Under, and A Step Ahead of Time, series Chubbies, Candidates, Martin from the Stairs, Love and Betrayal, and documentaries I Believe in Macedonia (transferred onto 35mm) and The Spirit of my Father.
 His multi-awarded cinematic feature film Golden Five is based on true story about unsolved murder of five students in 1951.
 This film is reviewed by British critics as "a profound and moving film" and as "a mystery thriller of chilling proportions", under "crafty direction encourages us to think".

 He lived and researched for one year in Prague, Czech Republic and attended postgraduate studies at the Ss.
 Cyril and Methodius University (Faculty of Philology) in Skopje where he has prepared the master thesis “Cinesthetic stories of Solev and Čingo (adapted into films by Rusomir Bogdanovski)” and completed doctoral studies in the field of literature and film.
 He defended the doctoral thesis “Intermedial verifications of the novels ‘The Red Horse’ by Tashko Georgievski and ‘The Gentle Barbarian’ by Bohumil Hrabal”.